Estimating Construction Costs

 "Great idea!
 Let's do it!"

 Jack started up the Sky Trak and put it in gear.
-I hopped up on the side step of the cockpit and away we went, bouncing full-speed across the uneven job site.
+I hopped up on the side step of the cockpit, and away we went, bouncing full-speed across the uneven job site.

-As I proceeded further into the stair building project, I discovered endless discrepancies between the architectural drawings and what would actually work.
+As I proceeded further into the stair-building project, I discovered endless discrepancies between the architectural drawings and what would work.
 The only person that kept me from quitting outright was the project superintendent, Pat McCormick.
 He appreciated my ability to figure out solutions to the stair design's architectural pitfalls, and that was enough to keep me coming to work each day.
 It was a learning experience.
 Jay, on the other hand, lacked that essential leadership skill.
 Most of what came out of Jay's mouth was arrogance and horseshit.

 "Jay, I can't afford to keep working on this project.
 Any reserves I had are long gone and I have no choice but to leave this job and find something else."